pixelate/data-files/README.md

   year:
 ```

-The internal `id` attribute is not saved to the YAML file.
+The internal `id` attribute is ephemeral and can change between different sessions.
+It is not saved to the YAML file.
 It can however be used for querying:

 ```ruby
 > Game.find_by(id: 12)